Lagrangian cobordism and tropical curves: Tropical curves

 \subsection{Parametrized tropical curves}

 We will be most interested in \emph{tropical curves in $B$}, which are one-dimensional tropical subvarieties $V \subset B$.
 A tropical curve is equivalent to a graph (possibly with semi-infinite edges) which is properly embedded in $B$, so that each edge $E$ is a tropical submanifold of $B$.
-Each edge $E$ is equipped with a weight $w_E \in \N$, and the balancing condition

-is satisfied at each vertex $v$: here the sum is over all edge-ends incident to $v$, and $u_i$ is the generator of $T_\Z E_i$ at $v$ pointing `into' $E_i$.
+Each edge $E$ is equipped with a weight $w_E \in \N$, and the balancing condition $ \sum_{E_i \to v} w_{E_i} \cdot u_i = 0$ is satisfied at each vertex $v$: here the sum is over all edge-ends incident to $v$, and $u_i$ is the generator of $T_\Z E_i$ at $v$ pointing `into' $E_i$.

 We now recall the notions of abstract and parametrized tropical curves (see \cite{Mikhalkin2005}).

 \begin{defn} An \emph{abstract tropical curve} $C$ is a graph with semi-infinite edges, each vertex of which has finite valency, equipped with a tropical affine structure on each edge.
 The semi-infinite edges are required to have infinite `length'. \end{defn}